🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Current density distribution simulation for 2D electrode configuration
+Current density distribution simulation for a 2D electrode configuration

 Parameters: